Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             200,100,100 is means that the minimum average coverage is 200 for TEX+ libraries, 100 for TEX- and fragmented (or conventional) libraries.
-Default is 30,20,30 and each number is separated by comma.
+Default is 30,20,30 and each number is separated by commas.
       --run_antisense_tex_coverage RUN_ANTISENSE_TEX_COVERAGE, -at RUN_ANTISENSE_TEX_COVERAGE
                             The meaning is the same as
                             --run_intergenic_tex_coverage.
 This value is for
                             antisense in stead of intergenic.
-Default is 0,0,0,40,20 and each number is separated by comma.
+Default is 0,0,0,40,20 and each number is separated by commas.
       --run_antisense_notex_coverage RUN_ANTISENSE_NOTEX_COVERAGE, -an RUN_ANTISENSE_NOTEX_COVERAGE
                             The meaning is the same as
                             --run_intergenic_notex_coverage.
 This value is for
                             antisense in stead of intergenic.
-Default is 0,0,0,30,10 and each number is separated by comma.
+Default is 0,0,0,30,10 and each number is separated by commas.
       --run_antisense_fragmented_coverage RUN_ANTISENSE_FRAGMENTED_COVERAGE, -af RUN_ANTISENSE_FRAGMENTED_COVERAGE
                             The meaning is the same as
                             --run_intergenic_fragmented_coverage.
 This value is
                             for antisense in stead of intergenic.
-Default is 400,200,0,50,20 and each number is separated by comma.
+Default is 400,200,0,50,20 and each number is separated by commas.
       --run_utr_tex_coverage RUN_UTR_TEX_COVERAGE, -ut RUN_UTR_TEX_COVERAGE
                             The minimum average coverage of UTR-derived sRNA candidates in TEX+ libraries.
 The input can be